JasmineRuixiang/Paper_Path/README.md

 # Paper_Path

-This is a repo for important papers that shape my scientific view in computational neuroscience and neuroengineering.
+This is a repo for important papers that shape my scientific views of computational neuroscience and neuroengineering (especially Brain Computer Interfacing).

 ### Population Dynamics